 You go first to Kebnekaise’s mountain station, 19 km from Nikkaluokta, a bus journey from Kiruna.
 Then you spend the night at the mountain station and set out with the STF guide to reach the summit.
 You ought to allow a couple of extra days - depending on the weather it might not be possible to make the trip some days.
 The hike to the summit is tough, but most people can make it with moderate effort.

 Absolutely not.
 There are plenty of ways to enjoy Swedish mountain life without great hardship.
-Many people enjoy just walking or skiing in the vicinity of the mountain lodge or mountain cabin.
+Many people enjoy just walking or skiing in the vicinity of the mountain station or mountain cabin.
 Those planning to make longer excursions will, of course, feel better if they’re not completely out of shape.

 Yes.
 STF’s mountain stations and most cabins have a good range of provisions for sale.
 You will find more information about food in the mountain cabins right here